Enhanced sampling methods for molecular dynamics simulations: Generalized ensemble and replica exchange methods

-using a Metropolis-Hastings criterion.
 However, it is also possible to sample from the space of all possible permutations, which can in some cases improve sampling~\cite{shirts_gibbssamp}.

-Because replica exchange is so general, only requiring that the $K$ states have the same coordinates but any reasonable reduced potentials $u_i$ that have overlap with each other, then there are many different variants that attempt to solve different sampling problems by defining different $u_i$.
+Because \hyperlink{ref:ReplEx} {replica exchange} is so general, only requiring that the $K$ states have the same coordinates but any reasonable reduced potentials $u_i$ that have overlap with each other, then there are many different variants that attempt to solve different sampling problems by defining different $u_i$.

 The most straightforward versions are parallel implementations of algorithms that already use $K$ simulations.
 For example, if one is computing some property as a function of temperature, then one can run a number of simulations at different temperatures, with the simulations at higher temperature providing faster kinetics to all of the simulations.
-If one is performing an alchemical protein-ligand binding simulation, then one typically has simulations at $K$ values of $\lambda$, which describe the degree of interaction of the ligand with the rest of the system, which can be run in replica exchange.
+If one is performing an \hyperlink{ref:Alchemical} {alchemical} protein-ligand binding simulation, then one typically has simulations at $K$ values of $\lambda$, which describe the degree of interaction of the ligand with the rest of the system, which can be run in \hyperlink{ref:ReplEx} {replica exchange}.
 In this case, the fully interacting ligand can escape by moving to the fully uncoupled state.
-If one is performing umbrella sampling with $K$ umbrellas, they can be run in replica exchange, allowing simulations to move between umbrellas as long as they are placed sufficiently closely with sufficiently weak restraints.
+If one is performing umbrella sampling with $K$ umbrellas, they can be run in \hyperlink{ref:ReplEx} {replica exchange}, allowing simulations to move between umbrellas as long as they are placed sufficiently closely with sufficiently weak restraints to allow overlap between states.

-However, even if one is only interested in a single state, one can add higher $T$ replicas just to escape energy barriers, or add alchemical states to allow parts of the system to move.
+However, even if one is only interested in a single state, one can add higher $T$ replicas just to escape energy barriers, or add \hyperlink{ref:Alchemical} {alchemical} states to allow parts of the system to move.
 The possibilities are virtually endless to create different states where configuration sampling happens faster.